clehner/btc-ticker-reduce/README.md

 and depends on the `halflife` variable. `halflife` represents the number of seconds since the last trade after which the running total and volume is weighted by half of what it was weighted at the time of the last trade.
-We output the running average after the weight adjustment, on its own line.
+We output the running average after the weight adjustment, on its own line, one line per trade.

 ## Usage